This post was sponsored by Butcher Box. All opinions expressed here are my own as I only promote brands that I truly love.

 Notes

-• Season steaks with kosher salt up to 24 hours in advance.
-Allow the steaks to come to room temperature for 1 hour to 30 minutes prior to cooking which will help them cook more evenly.
+• Allow the steaks to come to room temperature for a minimum of 30 minutes prior to cooking which will help them cook more evenly.

-• If you prefer not to use butter in this dish, simply pan fry the steaks in olive oil, herbs and garlic without basting.
+• If you prefer not to cook your steak in butter, simply pan sear the steaks in high heat oil, herbs and garlic without basting.

 Nutrition